Technical Specifications

 Principle of operation

-LizardQ is a robotic camera mount for creating high-resolution panoramic or full spherical HDR images.
-It uses a digital SLR camera and a fisheye lens with wide viewing angle.
-The panoramic or full spherical image is assembled from individual shots using specialized processing software on a computer.
+LizardQ is a robotic camera mount for creating high-resolution panoramic or full spherical HDR images (HDR = high dynamic range).
+It uses a digital SLR camera and lenses with wide viewing angles.
+The full spherical image (360°×180°) is assembled from a number of individual images using specialized processing software running on a computer.

 The device has a built-in microcomputer that enables advanced functionality.
 It can be operated via the built-in push button or by remote control.
-For panoramic image capture, the camera is positioned automatically to seven viewing directions (1x up, 5x around the horizon, 1x down).
-In each position a bracketed sequence of images is taken.
+For full spherical image capture, the camera is positioned automatically to several overlapping viewing directions.
+In each position a sequence of images with different exposure and ISO settings is taken.
 The capture process can be paused or canceled.
 Capture parameters can be adjusted to optimally fit the scene to be photographed, or the user can choose to use automatic operation.

 General technical data